-21. REQUIREMENTS FOR, AND CERTIFICATION OF, LOW PERMEATION HOSES certification as a low permeation hose.
+21. REQUIREMENTS FOR, AND CERTIFICATION OF, LOW PERMEATION HOSES

 All hoses which carry liquid fuel against the outermost hose wall shall permeate at a rate of no more than 10.0 grams per square meters per day (g/m2/day) as determined by UL 330 (7th ed.) - Underwriters Laboratories' Standard for Hose and Hose Assemblies for Dispensing Flammable Liquids.
 Use of a low permeation hose certified per CP-201 will satisfy the testing portion of this section.